-Background: Self-care during Coronavirus Disease 2019 (COVD-19) helps people follow self-care strategies to reduce the spread of the virus.
-To control the disease, people need to engage in self-care behaviors, and investigating these behaviors requires a valid and reliable instrument to yield valid and credible information.
+Background: Self-care during Coronavirus Disease 2019 (COVID-19) helps people follow self-care strategies to reduce the spread of the virus.
+To control the disease, people need to engage in self-care behaviors, which should be investigated by a valid and reliable instrument to yield valid and credible results.

-Methods: The sample included 582 participants from XXX's general population who were selected using a convenience sampling method.
-They were divided into two groups, one half for exploratory factor analysis (EFA) and the other for confirmatory factor analysis (CFA).
-Cronbach's alpha coefficient and McDonald's omega were used to assess Internal consistency.
-Standard error of measurement (SEM) and interclass correlation coefficient (ICC) was used to examine absolute stability and relative stability, respectively.
+Methods: The sample included 582 participants from Tehran’s general population, selected through convenience sampling in 2021.
+They were divided into two groups, one for exploratory factor analysis (EFA) and the other for confirmatory factor analysis (CFA).
+Cronbach’s alpha coefficient and McDonald’s omega were used to assess the internal consistency.
+Standard error of measurement and the interclass correlation coefficient were also employed to examine absolute and relative stability, respectively.

-Conclusion: The Persian version of the SCOVID Scale is a valid and reliable instrument, and it can be used in studies on COVID-19.
+Conclusion: The Persian version of the SCOVID Scale is a valid and reliable instrument that can be used in studies on COVID-19.

 Chew NW, Lee GK, Tan BY, Jing M, Goh Y, Ngiam NJ, et al. A multinational, multicentre study on the psychological outcomes and associated physical symptoms amongst healthcare workers during COVID-19 outbreak.
 Brain Behav Immun 2020;88:559-65.
 10.1016/j.bbi.2020.04.049